 Interprets an SQL query and combines information from various tables.

-Before we proceed to explain MySQL database system, lets revise few definitions related to database.
+Before we proceed to explain the MySQL database system, let us revise a few definitions related to the database.

-Primary Key: A primary key is unique.
+Primary Key − A primary key is unique.
 A key value can not occur twice in one table.
-With a key you can find at most one row.
+With a key, you can only find one row.

-MySQL is a fast, easy-to-use RDBMS used being used for many small and big businesses.
-MySQL is developed, marketed, and supported by MySQL AB, which is a Swedish company.
-MySQL is becoming so popular because of many good reasons.
+MySQL is a fast, easy-to-use RDBMS being used for many small and big businesses.
+MySQL is developed, marketed and supported by MySQL AB, which is a Swedish company.
+MySQL is becoming so popular because of many good reasons −

 MySQL is released under an open-source license.
 So you have nothing to pay to use it.